 Best Mild: Fast Mary's Bloody Mary Enhancer, Mild Bangin' Blend

 If you’re not so keen on spice, Fast Mary’s mild bloody mary mix combines a subtle amount of heat with the bold flavors of dill, garlic, and pickles.
-The brand is the product of chemist and bartender Wendi Winkler, who wanted to craft a bar-quality bloody mary for her customers stuck at home.
+The brand is the product of chemist and bartender Wendi Winkler, who wanted to craft a bar-quality bloody mary for her customers at home.
 Once you’re stocked with spirits and a tomato base, just add 1 ounce of the mixer to your bloody mary for a beautifully seasoned drink.

 While many brands on the market add Worcestershire sauce to their blend, Fast Mary skips it, making the bloody mary mix completely vegan, gluten-free, and free of MSG.
 If you're looking for a spicier version, Fast Mary also makes a zestier blend with horseradish, mustard seed, and hot peppers in addition to the usual dill, garlic, and pickles.
 The product is shelf-stable for up to three years.